 This library has been designed to be efficient, and easy to embed in applications (e.g. n2disk uses it to filter traffic).

-Currently it is used by selected PF_RING modules to convert BPF filtering expressions onto hardware filters supported by popular network adapters such as Napatech, Intel FM10K, and Exablaze.
+Currently it is used by selected PF_RING modules to convert BPF filtering expressions onto hardware filters supported by popular network adapters such as Accolade, Exablaze, Fiberblaze (Silicom FPGA), Intel FM10K (RRC) and Napatech.

 An expression consists of one or more primitives.
 The filter expressions are built by using AND and OR.